aditi218/Face-Aging-using-Identity-Preserved-Conditional-GANs/README.md

 ```

 ## 4. Testing on pre-trained models
+* The pre-trained models can be found in the 'checkpoints' folder.
-* Test images are in images/test, and some training images that belong to 11-20 age group are in images/train.
+* Test images are in 'images/test', and some training images that belong to 11-20 age group are in 'images/train'.
 ```
 1) Open jupyter notebook
     jupyter notebook --ip=127.0.0.1 --port=31337